Graduate Diploma in Nursing Science (Orthopaedic Nursing)

 This program is delivered online with only one two-day campus workshop per semester.
 It’s ideal for rural or remote nurses.You’ll consolidate and build on essential knowledge as you:

-- work through seven courses, four with an orthopaedic nursing focus
+- work through six courses, four with an orthopaedic nursing focus

 - explore professional issues such as accountability, ethics, advocacy, leadership and cultural competence